 - Format teacher cover letters as you would a formal business letter.

-- Address the principal, assistant principal, or other hiring faculty member by name.
+- Address the head teacher, assistant headteacher, or other hiring faculty member by name.

 - Introduce yourself as a teaching candidate, state the teaching post you are applying to, and give them a brief run-through of your background.